Let’s talk education.

-And, when I say I went there, I mean I went there once.
-Out of term time, the school is open to visitors so The Escape Artist paid a few quid to take a look around.
+And, when I say I went there, I mean that outside term time, the school is open to visitors so The Escape Artist paid a few quid to take a look around.

 I was curious to see whether I could learn anything from the school without paying £37,000 per child, per year (£70k pre tax income for higher rate taxpayers) to send my 3 kids there?

 So here’s the thing: you don’t need to spend all that money to raise children that turn out healthy, happy and rich.

 The Escape Artist has noticed that people want the best for their children.
 This is natural and a wonderful thing.
 But sadly, for some high performing people, wanting the best for their child can turn into Dr Evil’s Mini-Me Syndrome.
 This is just one of Dr Evil’s Money Mindset Mistakes.

 Dr Evil’s Mini-Me Syndrome starts off harmlessly enough.
 You want you child to achieve the same success that you’ve achieved…or more.
 You want them to look similar, dress similar and move in similar social circles to you.